For-rest2005/SimplifiedCompiler/README.md

 # Simplified Compiler
-This programming project is a simplified compiler which is an extension of the final assignment of NJU information science practics course.
+This programming project is to inplement a simplified compiler.
+This compiler is an extension of the final assignment of NJU information science practics course.
+To be continued...